 The stand and urn you supply will be planted by the City.
 If the stand or urn is damaged due to vandalism, the City will replace it with a standard urn.
 In order to purchase perpetual flowers, please provide the lot, block and section of the grave space.
 If that is unavailable, the name of a person buried on the lot and their approximate year of death will suffice.

-Since the general landscaping of the grounds of the cemeteries compliment the natural beauty of the surroundings, ornamentation guidelines developed to further enhance the beauty of the cemeteries.
+Since the general landscaping of the grounds of the cemeteries compliments the natural beauty of the surroundings, ornamentation guidelines developed to further enhance the beauty of the cemeteries.
 Ornamentation includes natural flowers and plants in good condition and suitable planters.
-Other items made from wood, ceramics, cement, clay and terra-cotta are limited to statues, figurines, and religious symbols.
+Other items made from wood, ceramics, cement, clay, and terra-cotta are limited to statues, figurines, and religious symbols.
 Special ornamentation is permitted on specific dates and special occasions and for a period of 24 hours.
 Artificial ornamentations or artificial flowers are not permitted.
 All must also meet the size specifications determined by city staff.
 American and commemorative Armed Service Flags are permitted between Memorial Day and September 15.
 For more information call 651.385.3648 or email John Friedrich.